This section provides information on effectively using the Graphical Forecasts for Aviation displays. The following topics are covered:

 Rivers - Displays major rivers.
 Smaller rivers appear as the zoom level increases.

-Selecting the "Show Flight Path" button near the upper right hand side of the map (fig. 11) opens the flight path dialog box (fig. 12) which allows users to enter a period-separated list of airports and/or way points in a variety of formats (Figure 12, 1).
+Selecting the "Show Flight Path" button near the upper right hand side of the map, refer to Figure 11, opens the flight path dialog box which allows users to enter a list of airports and/or way points in a variety of formats (Figure 12, 1).
 If a list of American airports is used, they can be delimited with periods, commas, or spaces.
 Note, input is case-insensitive.

 Examples: (the following will all plot the same path):

 When the form is submitted by clicking the "Go" button (Figure 12, 2), a bold magenta line will be drawn on the display between the points (Figure 12, 3).
 Clicking on the "Hide Flight Path" button will hide the input form, but leaves the flight path line visible as shown in Figure 13.
 To remove the flight path, clear the form and resubmit (or simply refresh the page).

 Clicking on any of the points specified along the route will display additional information for that location, see Figure 14.